Qifeng-Wu99/HA-VLN/README.md

 ## 🖥️ Real-time Human Rendering

-Human Rendering is defined in HASimulator/enviorments.py -> HAVLNCE class.
+Human Rendering is defined in the class **HAVLNCE** of HASimulator/enviorments.py.

 Human Rendering uses child threads for timing and the main thread for adding, adding and recalculating the required navmesh in real time.